The Webcam Wars: Microsoft Teams vs Zoom in 2022

-2020 was the year of the webcam wars, but Microsoft Teams and Zoom in 2021 are still competing for market share of the video conferencing industry.
-Microsoft released Dynamic View in March, intended to be a feature that would make presentations more engaging to watch: speaker and presentation videos could be observed in parallel at the same size.
+2020 was the year of the webcam wars, but Microsoft Teams and Zoom in 2022 are still competing for market share of the video conferencing industry.
+Microsoft released Dynamic View, intended to be a feature that would make presentations more engaging to watch: speaker and presentation videos could be observed in parallel at the same size.
 Microsoft has been rolling out features to try and make video conferences seem less disjointed.
 Which is better for your organization?
-As a managed IT service provider trusted by San Diego businesses and organizations to handle all their IT needs, including remote communications, Excedeo has a front row seat to the “webcam wars” of 2021.
+As a managed IT service provider trusted by San Diego businesses and organizations to handle all their IT needs, including remote communications, Excedeo has a front row seat to the “webcam wars” of 2022.

 Security, Features, and Differences